electron/electron/docs/tutorial/quick-start.md

 * The [`path.join`][path-join] API joins multiple path segments together, creating a combined path string that works across all platforms.

+We use a path relative to the currently executing JavaScript file so that your relative path will work in both development and packaged mode.

+[Process Model]: ./process-model.md
 [dirname]: https://nodejs.org/api/modules.html#modules_dirname
 [path-join]: https://nodejs.org/api/path.html#path_path_join_paths